-Accommodations: saloon in forecastle, 2 heads with showers, fully equipped galley, covered sitting area on aft and fore-deck.
+Accommodations: saloon in forecastle, 1 head with shower, day cabin, fully-equipped galley, covered sitting area on aft and fore-deck.